subho406/portfolio/content/authors/admin/_index.md

 > **"** *Evolution forged the entirity of sentient life on this planet using only one tool... mistake!* **"**

 Hey there, I'm an aspiring researcher currently hired as an AI/ML developer at IBM Cloud.
 I want to explore the theoritical depths of Cognitive Science and AI, and contribute inches towards AGI.
-I'm also an avid coder, and have experience in deployment of several machine learning algorithms in scale ai IBM and Kone.
+I'm also an avid coder, and have experience in deployment of several machine learning algorithms at scale in IBM and Kone.
 My current research interests include but not limited to:

 * Multi-modal & Multi-task learning
 * Natural language processing